arbiben/plt/README.md

 This is our GitHub repo for the PLT project, Spring 2019

 TUESDAY TODO:
-- testing our new operations:  arraybuild, etc (extract and dot work as expected)
+- testing our new operations: neg tests and anything we didn't do yet
 - How do we call a function on an array?
 - testing script and writing all the tests
+- Should we include comments in the pretty printing?
+- Should we include the type of variables inside the function params in printing? for example -> f(int a) now prints f(a). should we include int?

 ### Here: how to compile and execute our compiler